 Guilarte Forest Reserve, no camping is allowed only use of the cabins (very musty) which are set among a small eucalyptus forest, no electricity, bare-bones cots and barbecue facilities are available.

-US Forest Service is not allowing camping, since the hurricane.
+US Forest Service is not allowing camping, since the hurricane in 2017.

 US Fish & Wildlife will NOT give camping permits.

 The mountain forests of the Cordillera Central (Central 'mountain' range highest point 4,000+ feet) far from any city offer great camping.
 These lovely, luscious mountains are cool (down to a minimum of 55 degrees on a cool, damp night; up to 70-75 daytime).
 The rivers up high are very clean, good for swimming and drinking, good fishing too!
 The campsite is in the Toro Negro Reserve.
 (Cabins in Guilarte and Maricao) The (man made) lakes are well stocked with largemouth and peacock bass.
 People enjoy the fly fishing (also stocked with catfish, sunfish, telapia, sardines).
 A great nearby day hike is down the steep canyon sides of the San Cristobal Canyon (10 degrees warmer at the bottom, 750' down), a volcanic rift.
 Stream at the bottom.
 Get a guide from the town of Aibonito.

 The karst area is also fascinating with the worlds third longest underground river and valleys riddled with mogotes.
 Several adventure tour companies will take you body rafting on the underground river and through caves etc. There are three great campgrounds in this area.
 Guajataca Reserve, Rio Abajo Reserve, see the forest reserves page for more camping details.

 The lighthouse on the southwest tip of PR is in a beautiful area, very dry.
 The easiest place to camp (and access this varied area with lots of good hiking and beaches) would be in the Susua Reserve.